 People on previous trips have found that $200 to $300 is a reasonable amount to bring.
 You will have the opportunity to buy lots of beautiful handicrafts which make great gifts!
 We will not be taking you to any “touristy” shops – all purchases will directly benefit indigenous communities in the areas where bottle schools are being built.
-Apart from gifts and souvenirs, the only thing you will need money for are discretionary tips for our Guatemalan Staff (trip leader, assistant trip leader, bus driver, and private cook).
+Apart from gifts and souvenirs, the only other thing you will need money for are discretionary tips for our Guatemalan Staff (trip leader, assistant trip leader, bus driver, and private cook).
 Past guests have found that a total of $50-$60 is a reasonable amount to set aside to show their appreciation for the staff on the ground who take care of them throughout their trip.

 What vaccinations do I need?

 Please check with your doctor – we cannot give advice on this as we are not medically trained.
 There is some more information in the Health and Safety page..

 Book your flights to Guatemala City – La Aurora International Airport (airport code: GUA) once your place on the trip has been confirmed.
 Please see our Flight information page for more details.

 Please visit our booking page to pay for your trip.
 Please email email@example.com if you have any questions.

 Members of the Rovia travel club qualify for a special discounted rate.
 Rovia members, please book via the Rovia DreamTrips web site to receive a special discounted rate (select “VolunTour Trip” under the “Trip Type” menu on the home page).

 What should I bring?

 Please see our “What to bring” guide for information on what to bring and what not to bring.

 Will I be able to send emails and make phone calls?